imcf/hrm-omero/DEVELOPMENT.md

 - [x] lift assumption that datasets are always members of a project in OMERO
 - [x] create target directory for thumbnails in case it doesn't exist
 - [ ] create documentation on the `OMERO_USERDIR` configuration
+- [ ] try to catch "assert failed" errors when uploading data to OMERO, this usually indicates that the file / fileset was refused by Bio-Formats

 [d1]: https://python-poetry.org/
 [d2]: https://pdoc.dev/